If you are an International student and know which

 *Read and understand our refund policy for International students below.

 Inform us of your travel arrangements

 Please send us your travel arrangements so that we can pass these on to our

 who will help organize your pick-up upon your arrival in New Zealand.

 All international students planning to study at UCOL must have Medical and Travel Insurance - a compulsory requirement of The New Zealand Code of Practice for Pastoral Care of International Students.
 Medical and Travel Insurance must cover you from the beginning of your studies until at least the expiry date of your student visa.
 The purpose is to cover course related travel, medical care in New Zealand, travel costs related to serious life events (repatriation or expatriation), and death (travel for family members to and from New Zealand, the body and funeral expenses).

 All international students are automatically enrolled in the JLT Student Plus Scheme, UCOL's preferred insurance provider.
 This competitively priced Medical and Travel Insurance policy will cover you from departure of your home country to the expiry date of your student visa.
-This policy charge will be added to your tuition fee invoice at the time of enrolment.
+This insurance charge will be invoiced to you once you have paid your tuition fees.

 If you choose to purchase your own insurance policy, this charge will be removed when you show your insurance certificate to UCOL at the Student Information Centre.
 UCOL will need to see the detail of your own insurance policy to ensure that it meets the minimum standards of The New Zealand Code of Practice for Pastoral Care of International Students.